Developer Guide

 Adding a new GRN inference method

 In order to ensure easy set-up and portability, all the GRN algorithms in BEELINE are provided within their own separate Docker instances.
-This also avoids conflicting libraries/software versions that may arise from the GRN algorithm implmentations.
+This also avoids conflicting libraries/software versions that may arise from the GRN algorithm implementations.
 More resources on Docker can be found here.
 In order to add a new GRN method to BEELINE, you will need the following components.

-1. Create a Dockerfile: To create a Docker image for your GRN algorithm locally, you will need to start with a “Dockerfile” that contains necessary software specifications and commands listed in a specific order from top to bottom.
+Create a Dockerfile: To create a Docker image for your GRN algorithm locally, you will need to start with a “Dockerfile” that contains necessary software specifications and commands listed in a specific order from top to bottom.
 BEELINE currently provides Dockerfiles for GRN implementations in Python, R, MATLAB, and Julia.
 These Dockerfiles can be used as a template for adding other GRN algorithms.
-Note that in order to run MATLAB-based code, we recommend first builing a standalone MATLAB application for your GRN algorithm MATLAB Runtime and then setting up your Dockerfile to simply execute the pre-compiled binaries.
+Note that in order to run MATLAB-based code, we recommend first building a standalone MATLAB application for your GRN algorithm using MATLAB Runtime and then setting up your Dockerfile to simply execute the pre-compiled binaries.
 For example, the Dockerfile using R which runs the script runPPCOR.R within the Docker container is as follows:

-LABEL maintainer = "Aditya Pratapa <adyprat@vt.edu>" #Additional information
+LABEL maintainer="Aditya Pratapa <adyprat@vt.edu>"

-WORKDIR / #Sets current working directory
+WORKDIR /

 cd $BASEDIR/Algorithms/<algorithm-name>/